EXPLAINER: Why ‘excited delirium’ came up at Chauvin trial?

-MINNEAPOLIS (AP) - The attorney for the former Minneapolis police officer accused of murder and manslaughter in George Floyd ’s death outlined the disputed concept of excited delirium at trial in an effort to show that the force Derek Chauvin used was objectively reasonable given Floyd‘s resistance.
+MINNEAPOLIS (AP) - The attorney for the former Minneapolis police officer accused of murder and manslaughter in George Floyd ’s death cited the disputed concept of excited delirium during closing arguments Monday in an effort to show that the force Derek Chauvin used was objectively reasonable given Floyd‘s resistance.

 Floyd, a 46-year-old Black man, was arrested outside a neighborhood market on May 25, accused of trying to pass a counterfeit $20 bill.
 A panicky-sounding Floyd struggled and said he was claustrophobic as police tried to shove him into a squad car.
 After three officers pinned Floyd to the ground, Thomas Lane, a rookie officer at the scene, can be heard on body camera video asking whether he might be experiencing excited delirium.